 Cultural Relics, Intellectual Property, and Intangible Heritage

-As part of the "Law Without Borders: Current Legal Challenges Around the Globe" Symposium, this article disaggregates intangible cultural heritage into its two components: intangible heritage and cultural heritage.
-The article explores the similarities and differences between the protection of cultural relics and that of intellectual property.
-It then examines eight different objectives for establishing the new framework.
+Published as part of the "Law Without Borders: Current Legal Challenges Around the Globe" Symposium, this article disaggregates the term "intangible cultural heritage" into two components: "intangible" heritage and "cultural" heritage.
+It explores the similarities and differences between the protection of cultural relics and that of intellectual property.
+It then outlines eight different objectives for establishing the new framework.
 It also discusses four different challenges confronting the implementation of this framework: (1) the mode of protection; (2) the power to define protectible subject matters; (3) the means to identify those materials; and (4) the justifiability of international intervention.
 The article concludes by revisiting a crucial similarity between the protection of cultural relics and that of intellectual property—the need for enforcement and the related challenges.
-It suggests that countries with significant problems in both areas are likely to provide rich and fertile grounds for future research.
+It suggests that countries with significant problems in both areas may provide a rich and fertile ground for future research.